rossop/cad-refactoring-poc/README.md

 ## Project Structure
 The project is organized as follows:

-- data/: Contains sample data used by the CAD models.
+- `data/`: Contains sample data used by the CAD models.
   - processed/: Processed data that the library has transformed.
   - raw/: Original, unmodified data.
   - temp/: Temporary data storage.
+- `ci/`: Continuos Intergration tests
+  - [`docker_tests.sh`](ci/docker_tests.sh): Tests if docker container loads properly.
-- doc/: Documentation related to the project.
+- `doc/`: Documentation related to the project.
-- notebooks/: This directory contains Jupyter Notebooks that provide interactive demonstrations and exploratory interfaces for the project.
+- `notebooks/`: This directory contains Jupyter Notebooks that provide interactive demonstrations and exploratory interfaces for the project.
 Notebooks are an excellent tool for:
-- src/: Source code for the CAD refactoring library.
+- `src/`: Source code for the CAD refactoring library.
-  - __init__.py: Marks the directory as a Python package.
+  - `__init__.py`: Marks the directory as a Python package.
-  - refactoring.py: Core logic for CAD model refactoring.
+  - `refactoring.py`: Core logic for CAD model refactoring.
-- examples/: Example scripts demonstrating how to use the library.
+- `examples/`: Example scripts demonstrating how to use the library.
-  - simple_refactor_example.py: A simple script showing a basic refactoring process.
+  - `simple_refactor_example.py`: A simple script showing a basic refactoring process.
-- tests/: Test suite for the library.
+- `tests/`: Test suite for the library.
-  - __init__.py: Marks the directory as a Python package.
+  - `__init__.py`: Marks the directory as a Python package.
-  - test_refactoring.py: Test cases for refactoring functionalities.
+  - `test_refactoring.py`: Test cases for refactoring functionalities.
-- notebooks/: Jupyter Notebooks for interactive demonstrations and exploration.
+- `notebooks/`: Jupyter Notebooks for interactive demonstrations and exploration.
-- Dockerfile: Defines the setup for a Docker container that encapsulates your project's environment.
+- `Dockerfile`: Defines the setup for a Docker container that encapsulates your project's environment.
 It ensures that anyone can replicate your development setup and run your project with minimal setup, regardless of their operating system or local Python environment.
 The Dockerfile  includes:
   - Base Image: Starting point for the Docker image, often a lightweight version of Python or a specialized image like bwalter42/jupyter_cadquery:3.5.2 for specific applications.
   Dependencies Installation: Commands to install Python packages listed in requirements.txt, ensuring all necessary libraries are available within the container.
   - Environment Setup: Configuration of the working directory, port exposure for web applications, and default commands or entry points for running the application or service.
-- LICENCE: The license file for the project.
+- `LICENCE`: The license file for the project.
-- requirements.txt: A list of Python package dependencies.
+- `requirements.txt`: A list of Python package dependencies.
-- README.md: This file, providing an overview and instructions for the project.
+- `README.md`: This file, providing an overview and instructions for the project.

 ```
 refactoring_cad_poc/
+│
+├── ci/
+│   └── docker_tests.sh   # Script for Docker build and run tests
 │
 ├── data/
 │   ├── processed/